evoldoers/biomake/README.md

 1. Install SWI-Prolog from http://www.swi-prolog.org

 2. Get the latest plmake source from github.
 No installation steps are required.
-Add it to your path:
+Add it to your path (changing the directory if necessary):

     export PATH=$PATH:$HOME/plmake/bin

-(changing the directory as necessary)

 3. Get (minimal) help from the command line: